 - Did you exit Source view before saving?
 Repeat the redirect steps and make sure to save before.

 - Is your path surrounded by double brackets?
 If not, make sure to add them back in.

-How do I remove a manual redirect from a page?
+Remove a manual redirect from a page?

 When you add a redirect to a page, MindTouch treats the page as deleted.
 To remove a manual redirect, follow steps to restore the deleted page and then modify as needed.